sksareen/gyaan-public/README.md

 Gyaan Learning is an AI-powered education platform that generates personalized learning paths and roadmaps.
 By breaking down complex topics into digestible modules, it helps learners master new subjects efficiently and effectively.

+## 🎯 Vision

+Learning should be addictive.
+It should be challenging and rewarding.
+It should be fun.
+We've all had times where our curiousity and interest in a topic is piqued, and we want to learn more.
+We fall into rabbit holes on the internet learning information for hours, but often for things that don't really matter.

+Gyaan Learning is an attempt to make learning fun, addictive, and rewarding.

+We want to make personalised training paths that adapt to your learning style.
+Enjoy falling down rabbit holes of information that you never knew you were interested in.
+Look forward to being challenged and learning new things.
+Be more engaged and retain more information than any other platform.

 ## ✨ Features

 ### Current